rprichard/x11-canvas-screencast/README.md

 x11-canvas-screencast
 =====================

-x11-canvas-screencast is an X11-to-HTML5-Canvas screencasting system that uses the same animation technique as the [anim_encoder][1] project.
+x11-canvas-screencast is a UNIX-to-HTML5-Canvas screencasting system that uses the same animation technique as the [anim_encoder][1] project.

 [1]: https://www.github.com/sublimehq/anim_encoder

+This project's name is now a misnomer.
+On OS X, it does not use X11 at all.

-The project includes a Qt-X11 executable, `screencast`, which polls the screen and mouse cursor and outputs an animation.
+The project includes a Qt executable, `screencast`, which polls the screen and mouse cursor and outputs an animation.
 Specifically, it writes an animation script (a CSV-separated list of steps) and a number of PNG files (one per screen capture and one per unique mouse cursor).
 The `pack_animation.py`